Brett R. Schofield, Ph.D.

 Research Associate

-Ms. Sowick provides expert technical assistance for the Schofield lab, including cutting and staining of brain tissue and management of supplies and equipment.
+Mr. Kelly provides technical assistance for the Schofield lab, including cutting and staining of brain tissue and management of supplies and equipment.

 PhD Student